alexandrosgialantzis/Tickets-/README.md

-# ETickets
-Web-app | C# ASP.NET MVC
+E-Tickets is a web-application created with C#, .NET Core, Bootstrap, HTML, SQL Server

 URL: https://etickets-appweb.azurewebsites.net/

-Α project I made with C# in the ASP.NET MVC framework, I also use bootstrap.
 The project has a basic CRUD functionality based on the MVC architecture.
-A user can actually buy tickets, via paypal, for a movie in a different cinema, an administrator can delete movies, etc., he also has access to see all users and their purchases.
+A user can actually buy tickets, via paypal for a movie in a different cinema, a user van register/login/logout to or from the application, an administrator can delete/update/create movies, he also has access to see all users and their purchases.

-Technologies:
-C#
-ASP.NET MVC, Core, Identity
-Bootstrap,
-SQL,
-HTML

 If you want to check delete/update/add please login with this account : Email: admin@etickets.com | Password: Coding@1234?